zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-to-a-breakpoint.md

 # Replay to a Breakpoint

-Setting breakpoints in a trace file or table before you start to replay the trace, enables you to pause the replay of the trace at specific events.
+Setting breakpoints in a trace file or table before you start to replay the trace enables you to pause the trace's replay at specific events.
 Using breakpoints while replaying a trace supports debugging because you can break the replay of long trace scripts into short segments that can be analyzed incrementally.

 Let's open the **SQL Server Profiler** and go to the **File > Open > Trace Table...** menu.